-It depends on the future pandemic development if the assessment will be in the form of an open-book-exam (Prüfungsleistung anderer Art, SPO § 4 Abs.
-2, Pkt.
-3) or in the form of a written exam (60 minutes) (SPO §4 (2), 1).
+The assessment consists of a written exam (60 minutes).

 The exam takes place in every semester.
 Re-examinations are offered at every ordinary examination date.

 Through successful participation in the Exercise, students can earn a bonus.
 If the grade on the written exam is between 4,0 and 1,3 the bonus improves the grade by one step (0,3 or 0,4).
 Details will be announced during the lecture.